jwilliams8/ra-project01/README.md

 - Added a buy now button for the products
 - Added a CSS reset

+April 19th, 2017

+- Full fix for newsletter form implemented, the sizing is now fully respnsive and no longer breaks based on page widths.

 A viewable verion of this project can be found here - https://jwilliams8.github.io/ra-project01/